 Evaluation of Teaching

 Scholarship/Creative/Professional Work is that which contributes to the generation of knowledge.
-The faculty member shares her/his work with her/his professional peers and in so doing subjects these to external evaluation and criticism.
-The faculty member extends both her/his own knowledge and the knowledge of others.
+The faculty member shares their work with their professional peers and in so doing subjects these to external evaluation and criticism.
+The faculty member extends both their own knowledge and the knowledge of others.

-The profession of architecture focuses on the creation and stewardship of the entire human habitat, including the adaptation of the natural environment.
+The profession of architecture and interior architecture focus on the creation and stewardship of the entire human habitat, including the adaptation of the natural environment.
 The extensive body of knowledge required for this purpose may be developed by investigating diverse questions, irrespective of the spatial scale and geographical locus, following varied theoretical and methodological perspectives, based on collaborative and multidisciplinary approaches, and disseminated through a wide variety of venues and methods.
-The form of architectural scholarship is, therefore, inherently diverse and may include, but is not limited to, creative design work (could also include designed, but unbuilt/unrealized work), publications, engaged scholarship, and technological innovations.
-The scholarship of architecture may be demonstrated through a collective body of assorted work and/or in the form of integrative, summative work.
+Disciplinary scholarship is, therefore, inherently diverse and may include, but is not limited to, creative design work (could also include designed, but unbuilt/unrealized work), publications, engaged scholarship, and technological innovations.
+The scholarship of architecture and interior architecture may be demonstrated through a collective body of assorted work and/or in the form of integrative, summative work.

 All scholarship/creative/professional work shares common characteristics including: clear goals, study of the problem through methods and interpretation appropriate to disciplinary standards, significant results with implications for practice, public communication of results, and external review.
 Particularly given the diversity described above, it is essential to rely upon external review for assessment for the quality of work produced, its theoretical underpinnings and the methodology and interpretation employed.
 Scholarship/creative/professional work is to be shared on a regular basis with appropriate professional peers and/or to those who will benefit from the work and, in so doing, subjects them to external evaluation and criticism.